Heat Shrink Tubing Aglet

 for about ten seconds gave great results.

-the factory-made originals, albeit slightly flexible.
+to the factory-made originals, albeit slightly flexible.
 This is actually an advantage because they don't split.

 Combining several colors, with a clear overlay for security, is a great way to display the colors of your country,